jasonbot/weblog/content/weblog/llms.md

 # How LLMs are Made

-As an undergraduate and a couple of years into my post-university life, I did research in what could be considered "natural language processing" or "computational linguistics": I worked on the [HAL Model](https://link.springer.com/article/10.3758/BF03204766), which was an early high-dimensional model for approximating language understanding, and later [a software systems employing all kinds of cool cutting-edge techniques](https://dlib.org/dlib/january03/mitchell/01mitchell.html) (early Support Vector Machine tooling being one I worked on) and there was one lesson I learned from both:
+As an undergraduate and a couple of years into my post-university life, I did research in what could be considered "natural language processing" or "computational linguistics": I worked on the [HAL Model](https://link.springer.com/article/10.3758/BF03204766), which was an early high-dimensional model for approximating language understanding, and later [a software system employing all kinds of cool cutting-edge techniques](https://dlib.org/dlib/january03/mitchell/01mitchell.html) (early Support Vector Machine tooling being one I worked on) and there was one lesson I learned from both:

 > **Better models are good, but better data is _better_.**